GVS-Lab/immune_cell_project/README.md

 # Reproducing the paper results

 ## 1. Data preprocessing (Optional)
-The full preprocessing pipeline including the image segmentation in 2D and 3D as well as the feature extraction and (if applicable) the cell type classification can be run via the following command.
+The full preprocessing pipeline including the image segmentation in 2D and 3D as well as the feature extraction and (if applicable) the cell type classification can be run via the following commands:
 ```
+python run.py --config config/full_pipeline/config_pbmc_full.yml
 python run.py --config config/full_pipeline/config_pbmc_full_marker.yml
 ```
 Note that the config file needs to be adjusted such that the correct file locations are specified.